 Why I chose Helcim Smart Terminal

-The Helcim Smart Terminal is the only card reader on this list that offers a transparent interchange-plus pricing model, which offers small businesses a clear and competitive fee structure.
-It is also included in our list of the best mobile credit card processing solutions and the cheapest credit card processing providers
+The Helcim Smart Terminal stands out as the best option for businesses that want transparent interchange-plus pricing and lower long-term processing costs.
+It’s also featured in our lists of the best mobile credit card processing solutions and the cheapest credit card processing providers, thanks to its clear pricing structure and lack of monthly fees.

 • Interchange-plus pricing